Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Application to two example systems

-In order to test our method on a more complex, process-based system, we apply it to a recently proposed 5-box model of the overturning circulation of the global oceans \cite{Wood2019}.
-The model consists of five coupled differential equations describing the dynamics of the salinities in five boxes, where each box represents a water mass prevailing in a specific region of the Earth's oceans.
-We performed some slight modifications to the model regarding the conservation of total water mass (see Methods), which only have a negligible influence on the dynamics of the system.
-Here, the salinities $\vec S = (S_N, S_T, S_S, S_{IP}, S_B)^T$ are the system variables which we called $\vec x$ in the previous section.
+In order to test our method on a more complex process-based system, we apply it to a recently proposed five-box model of the overturning circulation of the global oceans \citep{Wood2019}.
+The model consists of five coupled differential equations describing the dynamics of the salinities in five boxes, where each box represents a water mass prevailing in a specific region of the Earth's oceans (Fig. \ref{fig: 5-boxmodel}).
+We made some slight modifications to the model regarding the conservation of total water mass (see Appendix \ref{sec: five-box model description}), which only have a negligible influence on the dynamics of the system.
+Here, the salinities $\vec S = (S_N, S_T, S_S, S_{IP}, S_B)^T$ are the system variables called $\vec x$ in the previous section.

 We select the AMOC strength $q$ as our observable $\vec o$.
-We vary the parameters $\gamma$ (the relative strength of a circulation branch involving the Southern Ocean), $\eta$ (representing mixing of North Atlantic deep water with fresher waters), $K_N$, $K_S$ and $K_{IP}$ (representing diffusive fluxes associated with the gyre strengths in the North Atlantic, Southern Ocean and Indo-Pacific Ocean), as these five parameters have the largest uncertainties.
+We vary the parameters $\gamma$ (the relative strength of a circulation branch involving the Southern Ocean), $\eta$ (representing mixing of North Atlantic deep water with fresher waters), $K_N$, $K_S$ and $K_{IP}$ (representing diffusive fluxes associated with the gyre strengths in the North Atlantic, Southern Ocean, and Indo-Pacific Ocean), as these five parameters have the highest uncertainties.
 The other parameters of the model are kept fixed at their original values.

-We discretize the system with $dt = 0.1 \mathrm{yr}$.
+We discretize the system with $\Delta t = 0.1 \mathrm{yr}$.
 The initial parameter values are chosen according to the $\mathrm{FAMOUS}_A$ model as stated by \cite{Wood2019}.
-We choose the additive noise driving the system such that the overall amount of salt in the system is conserved.
-To this end we add a random vector of the form
+We choose the additive noise driving the system so that the overall amount of salt in the system is conserved.
+To this end, we add a noise vector of the form